rust-lang/book/src/ch11-01-writing-tests.md

 test will fail if the code inside the function doesn’t panic.

-Listing 11-8 shows a test that checks that the error conditions of `Guess::new` happen when we expect them to:
+Listing 11-8 shows a test that checks that the error conditions of `Guess::new` happen when we expect them to.

 <span class="filename">Filename: src/lib.rs</span>